mynameishaheer/Introduction-to-Java/Problem_6/README.md

 ## Exercise 1:
-Write a program that create array of int from command line and print the number of even ints in the array.
+Write a program EvenInt.java that create array of int from command line and print the number of even ints in the array.
 Hint:
 ```
 int[] a = new int[args.length];